-Photoshop CC review - a second opinion
+Photoshop CC full review

 Adobe has added some nice features to its new, subscription-based, pro-level Photoshop Creative Cloud; it also rolled all of the features of Photoshop Extended into the CC version.
 The inclusion of 3D tools aside, Photoshop CC isn't the most feature-packed release ever, but it has some good stuff, especially in the realm of actions, filters, and enlargements.